MrBoobieBuyer/DynamicWeaponProfiles/README.md

 ![Dynamic Weapon Profiles Screenshot](/screenshots/dwp_screenshot_1.jpg "Screenshot")

 ## What's New?
+* Separate Ways campaign support
-* Added knife and bolt thrower support
+* Separate Ways mercenaries support
-* Super Durable Knives checkbox
+* Fixed repair costs for Super Durable Knives
-* Free Knife Repairs checkbox
+* Fixed Free Knife Repairs
-* Combo boxes for ammo and reticle types
-* Bug fixes

 ## Profiles
 * Dynamic Weapon Profiles allows you to dynamically change the stats of all weapons by selecting the desired profile in a dropdown menu.